 Tim and Yin Mooi Stime

-Tim currently serves full time with My People as Special Projects Coordinator.
+Tim currently serves with My People as Nestooaak Capacity Building Coordinator.
 While with My People his work has included coordination of: the Indigenous adaptation of the Open Hearts Ministries manual for the "Survivors of Abuse Leadership Training Seminar" (SALTS); and the facilitation and translation consulting for the Mohawk Bible Translation Project in the Québec/Ontario/New York region.
 His gifts have also ensured regular programs such as VBS’, culture camps, and service projects are well serviced by volunteers in the areas where MPI serves.
+Tim currently serves Indigenous Pathways as co-editor of Indigenews.